 In Android Marshmallow, a new feature called Do Not Disturb is replacing Downtime.
-Motorola fully supports this feature in Android Marshmallow update for Moto X.
+Motorola fully supports this feature in Android Marshmallow update.

 The new Do Not Disturb feature allows multiple automatic rules by time or event.
 The settings can be a bit daunting.

 But in a nutshell, you get more controls and it is easier to tweak it to meet your needs.